 New year, new you!

 As we begin the new year, we often make a list of resolutions we want to fulfill.
 We strive to be healthier.
 We switch out carbs and sugar for healthy fats and leafy greens (if you’re on Keto).
 We commit to a regular workout schedule, skipping happy hour for gym sessions.
+If you were to learn more, you’d know that we take that time to also update/renew our healthcare plans.
 We promise to be more productive as we try not to hit that snooze button in the morning.

 Aside from writing resolutions, we also look forward to upcoming trends.
 Trends are important because they track what society, or what a large portion of society, finds interesting or appealing.
 They help us make projections and decisions.
 In addition, trends can be very influential.
 Pantone announced the color of the year in December; it’s called “Living Coral,” in case you’re wondering.
 I’m sure that color will be popular in fashion, interior design, weddings and even brand development.
 On a different note, health experts are saying that the Mediterranean diet is the best way to eat in 2019.
 So move over Keto, Paleo and Whole 30!